38 Important Camping Items You Should Never Forget

 - Creating Splints: In case of a minor injury, duct tape can be used alongside sticks or other materials to create a makeshift splint to immobilize a sprained or strained area.

 - Fixing Glasses: If the frame of your eyeglasses breaks, wrapping duct tape around them can provide a temporary fix to hold them together.

 - Labeling: Use duct tape to label your belongings or mark different items, making it easier to locate things quickly in your camping setup.

 - Repairing Rain Gear: If your rain jacket or other waterproof gear gets a tear or hole, duct tape can temporarily patch it up and keep you dry.

 - Cushioning: Wrap duct tape around the handles of tools or utensils to create a more comfortable grip.

 Where to camp?

-Spring is here, and where better to holiday than Byron Bay?
+Where better to holiday than Byron Bay?
 Broken Head Holiday Park makes a great base for exploring the area, as well as offering powered campsites, beach shacks and camp facilities such as a camp kitchen, BBQ area, laundry, showers and a camp kiosk with basic supplies.
-If you’re hanging out for a sneaky midweek break then be quick and don’t miss out on our special offer!
+Book your spot today!